gethinode/mod-gsap/README.md

 ## Notes

-This modules exposes only one of the GSAP plugins (ScrollTrigger) by default.
+This modules exposes only the GSAP plugins (ScrollTrigger and SplitText) by default.
 All extensions provided by GSAP are available in the `dist` folder.
 Override or modify the mount configuration in `config.toml` as needed.
 Register the plugins by adding them to the function `gsap.registerPlugin` in the file `assets/js/modules/gsap/_init.js`.

 ## Contributing